pct-code/py-hplc/docs/py_hplc.rst

    | The :code:`write` command takes an optional :code:`delay` argument, which defaults to 0.015 s (15 ms).
    | This delay is thread-blocking and occurs twice: once before the write operation and once before the read operation.
    | While these delays are not strictly necessary, they do make communication more robust.
+   |
+   | If you need to take lots of pressure measurements very quickly, consider using :code:`write` instead of the :code:`pressure` property.

 The connection to the serial port is opened automatically on initialization.
 It can be manually closed when you're done with it. ::